kaihuchen/AutonomousBackseatDriver/README.md

 ### Case: use closed lane
 ![use closed lane](images/use_closed_lane.png)
 - Notes: overhead traffic sign advises drivers to use a closed left lane.
 Testing system's ability to handle contradicting information
+- Comparison:
+    - Bard/Gemini incorrectly combines two separate signs into one to indicate **Major Accident 16".
+This is a worrying sign that it may not read text well.
+    - Bard/Gemini failed to point out that the displays "LEFT LANES CLOSED" and "USE LEFT LANE" are contradictory.
 - Response from OpenAI GPT-4V: The image shows an electronic road sign with a contradictory message.
 It reads "MAJOR ACCIDENT LEFT LANES CLOSED USE LEFT LANE."
 This message is confusing because it first instructs drivers that the left lanes are closed and then seemingly contradicts itself by telling drivers to use the left lane.

     Hazards: